department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-design-qa.md

-# Content Strategy and Writing
+# UX/IxD/UI and Visual Design

-* This file contains public-facing information about content strategy and writing for teams working on the Veteran Tools Platform.

 <hr>

-* **This document applies only to External Contractors.**
+**This document applies only to External Contractors.**

 * **Definitions for terms used in this folder:**

   * *"DSVA" refers to DSVA team members and DSVA detailees.*